ParticulaCode/GoDicePythonAPI/README.md

 Here are some of the things that you can do with the GoDice Python API:

-* Turn ON/OFF GoDice RGB Leds
+* Turn ON/OFF GoDice RGB LEDs
 * Ask for the die Color (dots color)
 * Ask for the die battery level
-* Get differernt notifications reagrding the die state (Rolling or Stable and get the outcome number)
+* Get different notifications regarding the die state (Rolling or Stable and get the outcome number)
 * Use and configure different shells (D6, D20, D12 etc.)

 To run the demo (that uses the API) make sure you have the Bleak library installed and run main.py as following: